Pro-YY/pro-yy.github.io/source/_posts/2018-11-05-http-load-testing-with-wrk2.markdown

 ## Overviews

 How to measure our server's performance?
-With this artical, we'll discuss and experiment with HTTP server benchmark.
+With this article, we'll discuss and experiment with HTTP server benchmark.

 Let's start to recap some of the key concept related: